-Evicting tenants in the UK
+Evicting a tenant in the UK

 When you rent out a property that you own, you become a landlord.
 As a landlord, you have the power to evict your tenants from your property.
 But, you need to make sure that you are careful here and follow all the rules and procedures that come when you go through this process.
 So, while you may think it is as simple as turning up and telling your tenants to get out of your property, it isn’t.